 This lesson will examine the strengths and weaknesses of the North and South on the eve of the war.
 In making this comparison, students will decide which side, if any, had an advantage at the start of the Civil War.
 During the course of this lesson, students will read original documents to explore Northern and Southern strengths and weaknesses in 1861.

-Which side possessed the overall advantage at the start of the Civil War?
+Considering economic, military, and diplomatic resources, which side possessed the overall advantage at the start of the Civil War?

 Compare and contrast the strengths and weaknesses of the North and South using various primary source documents.